kimajoz/fillit/README.md

 or a ’.’ when the box is empty.
 - Each bloc of a Tetriminos should be in contact with at least an other bloc on one or the other of his 4 sides.

-- An example of file named extern_file.txt should also be found on the root of the repository for testing.
-- Here is an example of the valid tetriminos:</br>
+Here is an example of some valids tetriminos:</br>

 <TABLE BORDER="1">
   <TR>